Blog/AI vs Human Writing

 What Teachers Really Think About ChatGPT

 Teachers react to AI differently.
+In fact, it changes their role in education forever.
 Here are several of the most popular strategies in their response:

 Students and ChatGPT: The Big Temptation

-Of course, AI is a huge temptation for students.
+Of course, AI tools present a strong incentive for students facing time pressure or complex assignments.
 It’s easy, it saves time, it reduces stress, and let’s be honest many students procrastinate and would rather do something more pleasant than studying.
 Especially if they receive an assignment in a discipline they don’t like or consider meaningless, the thought often is: “Why should I waste my time on this?
 Let AI do it.”

 But the core problem lies deeper than just laziness or procrastination.
 Students don’t see the same value in traditional education as before.
 If the “old way” of teaching was already starting to lose relevance, AI has only speeded up this process.

-What is the Future of AI and Human Collaboration?
+The Future of AI and Human Collaboration in Academia

 Now one of the most interesting conversations is about how to integrate academic writing and technology in a meaningful way.
 A promising approach is to let students use ChatGPT for brainstorming and assisting: to generate ideas, structure arguments, draft outlines, or fight writer’s block.
 In turn, students stay responsible for research, analyzing results, and infusing the work with their own individuality and perspective.